Griflongtin/Tamagotchi-React/README.md

 ## Description

 _This a game called Tamagotchi.
-It is a remake of the tamagotchi I build it Angurler 2.Try and keep you animal alive._
+It is a remake of the tamagotchi I build it Angurlar 2.Try and keep you animal alive._

 ## Setup/Installation Requirements